Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 ##### Web

-Navigate to your bucket on the Amazon Console and select the **Upload files** button to upload your text file.
+Navigate to your bucket on the Google Cloud Console and select the **Upload files** button to upload your text file.

 <br/>